BlenderNeko/ComfyUI_ADV_CLIP_emb/README.md

 #### visual comparison of the different methods

-Below a short clip of the prompt `cinematic wide shot of the ocean, beach, (palmtrees:1.0), at sunset, milkyway`, where the weight of palmtree slowly increasses from 1.0 to 2.0 in 20 steps.
+Below a short clip of the prompt `cinematic wide shot of the ocean, beach, (palmtrees:1.0), at sunset, milkyway`, where the weight of palmtree slowly increasses from 1.0 to 2.0 in 20 steps. (made using [silicon29](https://huggingface.co/Xynon/SD-Silicon) in SD 1.5)

 https://user-images.githubusercontent.com/126974546/232336840-e9076b7c-3799-4335-baaa-992a6b8cad8a.mp4